shoaibrar/Projects/STM32/STM32F407_LIS3DSH_SPI_v2/README.txt

                             Comparing to the STM32F407_LIS3DSH_SPI_V1 which implements the SPI directly, this implementation uses header and function files declared in the library.

                             STM32F407_LIS3DSH_SPI_v2.c is the main file
-                            SpiDrive.h is the Header file dor SPI driver SpiDrive.c is the function definition file for SPI Driver
+                            SpiDrive.h is the Header file for SPI driver SpiDrive.c is the function definition file for SPI Driver